 In this study you will develop skills in: basic mathematical skills as well building on these skills.
-Career pathways include: being able to complete Further Maths in Year 12 (if additional mathematical studies are completed in year 11
+Career pathways include: any profession where some understanding of Mathematics is useful but not specifically required.

-Year 10 (2021) Year 11 Recommendation (2022) Year 12 Pathway (2023) If you studied Year 10 Foundation Maths 2nd semester: Unit 1 and 2 Foundation Maths No year 12 maths
+Year 10 Year 11 Recommendation Year 12 Pathway If you studied Year 10 Foundation Maths 2nd semester: Unit 1 and 2 Foundation Maths Unit 3 and 4 Foundation Maths OR No Maths

-Units 1 and 1 2 Areas of Stud dy Unit 1 Area of Study 2: Patterns and Number and Area of Study 4: Measurement Unit 2 Area of Study 1: Space Shape and Design and Area of Study 3: Data
+Unit 1 Area of Study 2: Patterns and Number and Area of Study 4: Measurement Unit 2 Area of Study 1: Space Shape and Design and Area of Study 3: Data